oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Access Token Response

-The authorization server in trust domain B responds with an access token as described in section 5.1 of {{RFC6749}}.
+When the authorization grant has been validated, the authorization server in trust domain B responds with an access token as described in section 5.1 of {{RFC6749}}.

 ### Example

-The examples below show how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.org/auth) to receive an access token for a protected resource in trust domain B.
+The examples below show how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.example/auth) to receive an access token for a protected resource in trust domain B.

 ~~~
 POST /auth/token HTTP/1.1
-Host: as.b.org
+Host: as.b.example
 Content-Type: application/x-www-form-urlencoded

 grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Ajwt-bearer